 The good news is there are ways you can release endorphins naturally, without the use of drugs or alcohol.
 The following evidence-based methods release endorphins at a variety of levels.

 - Exercise naturally releases endorphins into the body.
 Exercising 20 to 30 minutes, three times a week, can produce beta-endorphins that help improve mood, increase feelings of pleasure and reduce overall body aches and pains.
 Exercise such as running, dancing, weight-lifting, gardening, walking, swimming and a variety of other forms of physical activity are all helpful.
 Simply choose the activity that you like and get moving.

 - Laughter has been shown to reduce stress hormones and produce beta-endorphins.
 Even the anticipation of laughter works.
-Attend a comedy show, read the comics or find other ways to incorporate laughter into your life.
+Attend a comedy show, read the comics, watch a funny movie or find other ways to incorporate laughter into your life.
 It is an effective, healthy and low-cost way to release endorphins and feel good.

 - Aromatherapies can be very effective in releasing endorphins in the body naturally.
 The sense of smell is one the most powerful human senses.
 Stimulation of scent causes immediate changes in the body, including heart rate, blood pressure, muscle tension and brain activity.
 Inhaling specific scents can activate the release of endorphins as well as other neurotransmitters like serotonin and norepinephrine to cause immediate changes in mood, pain levels, stress and anxiety.
 Some commonly used scents include vanilla, jasmine, sandalwood and lavender.

 - Food can also release endorphins naturally.
 Chocolate, your favorite food, spicy foods and foods high in antioxidants — which can help fight free radicals that can affect mental health — have all been shown to activate the production of endorphins at varying levels.
 Additionally, foods containing omega 3s and other “good” fats help produce endorphin-promoting hormones called eicosanoids.
 But be sure to stay away from processed foods that can interfere with brain chemistry and function.